javadelight/delight-metrics/README.md

 Metrics are turned into easily human-readable strings.
 What you do with these is up to.

-- [MetricsNode.print()](http://modules.appjangle.com/lightweight-java-metrics/latest/apidocs/de/mxro/metrics/MetricsNode.html#print()): For priting all metrics on standard out.
+- [MetricsNode.print()](http://modules.appjangle.com/lightweight-java-metrics/latest/apidocs/de/mxro/metrics/MetricsNode.html#print()): For printing all metrics on standard out.
+- [MetricsNode.render()](http://modules.appjangle.com/lightweight-java-metrics/latest/apidocs/de/mxro/metrics/MetricsNode.html#render()): For generating a String with all metrics.

 ## Compatibility